Reimagining Tarraleah

 • Will the houses, or at least some of them in Tarraleah remain open for tourism?
 My childhood home is still there.

-Skeeta asked 11 months ago
+Skeeta asked over 1 year ago

 Thanks Skeeta for the question.
 We hear so many stories of people having such close connections with the Village, and that legacy is really important.
 See a full answer to your question below.
 And, please keep an eye on this web page over the next few weeks for more opportunities for you to have your say through a survey we're opening soon.